spice2x/spice2x.github.io/README.md

 Maintainers of this project reserve the right to close or delete any low effort issues.

 ## Contributing
 **We encourage the community to submit patches via the issue tracker for any bug fixes or feature enhancements.** If you want to resolve any reported (or not reported) bugs, implement features, add support for new games, or fix a [known issue](https://github.com/spice2x/spice2x.github.io/wiki/Known-issues) - feel free to reach out via the Issue tracker.
+All submitted code patches are assumed to be GPLv3 compliant.

 Baseline rules for patch submissions are as follows.
 Any patches violating the rules below will not be accepted.